Support Equipment

 Role in Conflicts

-OSCE monitors observed a BMK-460 with Ukrainian-side bridging equipment on the Siverskyi Donets in 2018, while 2022 reporting and visually documented loss lists place Russian BMK-460 boats among pontoon-crossing equipment lost during the full-scale invasion, including Siverskyi Donets crossing contexts.
+OSCE monitors observed a BMK-460 with pontoon-bridge equipment across the Siverskyi Donets in a government-controlled area near Krymske in 2018.
+In May 2022, reporting and visual-loss lists documented Russian BMK-460 boats among pontoon-crossing equipment lost during the full-scale invasion, including Siverskyi Donets crossing contexts.

 Role details